3 variations on baked beans: sweet, smoky, spicy

 ALL THE RECIPES are easy, and delicious as a side dish or even as a whole meal-in-a-bowl, served over brown rice with something green tucked alongside.

-Bonus: My midwinter freezer check revealed a few bags of whole paste tomatoes that will go into the mix—meaning more room for the incoming bean concoctions, and for the soups I see I need to replenish, too.
-The recipes:
+Bonus: My freezer check revealed a few bags of whole paste tomatoes that will go into the mix—meaning more room for the incoming bean concoctions, alongside portion-sized jars still remaining (but going fast) of the soups I make especially during harvest season to stash.
+The bean recipes: